aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 # AWS SparkInsights

-Introducing SparkInsights - An open source observability solution for Apache Spark
+Introducing AWS Spark Observability - An open source observability solution for Apache Spark

-SparkInsights provides real-time visibility into Spark application performance to detect and troubleshoot common challenges like task skew, GC pressure, shuffle read/write bottlenecks, speculative tasks, etc.
+AWS Spark Observability provides real-time visibility into Spark application performance to detect and troubleshoot common challenges like task skew, GC pressure, shuffle read/write bottlenecks, speculative tasks, etc.

-It consists of a jar file (SparkInsights.jar) that is added to the classpath of Spark applications.
+It consists of a jar file that is added to the classpath of Spark applications.
 This jar contains:
  * a custom SparkListener that collects metrics like task runtime, GC time, shuffle read/write metrics, etc. The metrics are aggregated and sent to a backend for storage and analysis.
  * a Log4J custom appender that ships application logs in real-time to the backend.
 This provides correlated log data to complement the metrics for troubleshooting.